Office: 727 Wells Hall

 PRINCIPAL SCHOLARLY INTERESTS

-Laura Yares is Assistant Professor of Religious Studies at Michigan State University.
-Her research and teaching centers on the Jewish experience in modernity, with particular interests in 19th century American Judaism, and Jewish education.
-Her doctoral work focused on the development of Sunday schools in the Reform movement in 19th century America, and the integration of the category of religion into American Reform education.
-She is currently at work on a book length manuscript based on her dissertation.
-Recently published articles include a monograph on the material culture of flowers in 19th century Jewish confirmation ceremonies for Shofar, and an article on the integration of developmental psychology into 19th century Reform Jewish pedagogy for the Journal of Jewish Education.
+Laura Yares’ research and teaching focuses on Jews and Judaism in modernity, with particular interests in Jewish education.
+Her current research includes a book project exploring the growth of Jewish Sunday Schools and the development of the category of religion in 19th century American Judaism.
+Recently published articles related to this project include an analysis of the material culture of flowers in 19th century Jewish confirmation ceremonies published in Shofar: An Interdisciplinary Journal of Jewish Studies; and an article on the integration of developmental psychology into 19th century Reform Jewish pedagogy published in the Journal of Jewish Education..